lancefb/flask-hello/README.md

 # README

-This is the [Flask](http://flask.pocoo.org/) [quick start](http://flask.pocoo.org/docs/1.0/quickstart/#a-minimal-application) example for [Render](https://render.com).
+This is a [Flask](http://flask.pocoo.org/) [quick start](http://flask.pocoo.org/docs/1.0/quickstart/#a-minimal-application) example from [Render](https://render.com) which I have modified to fetch jokes.

 ## Deployment

-Follow the guide at https://render.com/docs/deploy-flask.
+If you want to play with this, fork it, then follow the guide at https://render.com/docs/deploy-flask to get a free account for hosting the app.
+Easy-peasy.